leemelim/draft-guides-template/README.md

 # Contributing to the Kabanero.io Guides
 Each guide resides in its own repository and is dynamically pulled into kabanero.io via the build process.
-The content of the guide can be written in HTML, markdown, or AsciiDoc formats- AsciiDoc is preferred.
+The content of the guide can be written in HTML, markdown, or AsciiDoc formats.
+Markdown is preferred; use asciidoc only if you will be using features that you cannot do in markdown.

 ## Get Started